ashish-r/whatsapp-direct/README.md

 ## For Development:

-`npm run serve` this will start typescript transpiler in watch mode, any changes you make in the .ts file will automatically update corresponding .js file in the build directory
+`npm run serve` this will start typescript transpiler in watch mode, any changes you make in the .ts file will automatically update corresponding .js file in the assets directory

-`npm run serve-sass` this will start sass in watch mode, any changes you make in the .sass file will automatically update corresponding .css file in the build directory
+`npm run serve-sass` this will start sass in watch mode, any changes you make in the .sass file will automatically update corresponding .css file in the assets directory

 ## For Production: